vanchi-zendesk/node-statsd/README.md

 * `dnsCache`:  Cache the initial dns lookup to *host* `default: false`
 * `mock`:      Create a mock StatsD instance, sending no stats to the server? `default: false`

-All StatsD methods have the same API:
+All StatsD/DataDog methods have the same API:
 * `name`:       Stat name `required`
 * `value`:      Stat value `required except in increment/decrement where it defaults to 1/-1 respectively`

-* `sampleRate`: Sends only a sample of data to StatsD `default: 1`
+which returns a Stat Object which can sent by calling .send() on them.
-* `callback`:   The callback to execute once the metric has been sent
+Additional options to the stat maybe chained by calling stat.sampleRate(value).tags(['x:1']) before sending.

 If an array is specified as the `name` parameter each item in that array will be sent along with the specified value.